Butter vs Olive Oil: Which is Better? A Complete Comparison

 - 12% said it depended on the dish or the had no preference.

-Have you ever wanted to try a new recipe the last minute and found out you didn’t have the oil ingredient at home?
+Have you ever wanted to try a new recipe the last minute and found out you didn’t have the food ingredient at home?
 Unable to go out to the store or just don’t want to, you’ve probably wondered if you can use one or the other in its place.

 Reasons why people will want to substitute one food for the other in a recipe: